Skip to main content

 rejected

 The message could not be transferred.
-The reason, e.g., a syntax error, is displayed in the email.
+The reason for rejection (e.g., a syntax error) is provided in the email.

 Status requests and notification

-When status requests are made an additional email notification displaying the delivery confirmation is sent after the SMS transmission is complete.
-The email will consist of the following format:
+When a status request is made, an additional email notification is sent after the SMS transmission is complete.
+This email provides delivery confirmation for the message.

 Delivery confirmation statuses